Settlement Frequently Asked Questions

-- How can I get a Settlement Benefit?
+- How could I have received a Settlement Benefit?

-- Where can I find my Unique ID?
+- Where could I have found my Unique ID?

-- What type of Proof of Purchase(s) is/are required to receive a Repeat Purchaser Benefit?
+- What type of Proof of Purchases were required to receive a Repeat Purchaser Benefit?

-- How can I get the Cash Settlement Benefit?
+- How could I have gotten the Cash Settlement Benefit?

 - How long do I have to cash my check?

 - How can I use the Credit Settlement Benefit?